 I still see so many birders and wildlife enthusiasts abuse their binoculars, so I thought I would include a quick guide on looking after your gear.
 Even the best binoculars under 100 are not going to last long if you mistreat them.

-- Wipe your lens surfaces down.
-The best way to do this is to fold a piece of lens cleaning tissue a couple of times.
+The best way to do this is to fold a piece of lens-cleaning tissue a couple of times.
 This stops your skin oil from soaking through and getting on the lens.
 Using a circular motion, gently buff the lenses.

-Why Investing in Good Quality Binoculars Makes Sense
+Why Getting the Best Budget Binoculars Makes Sense

 You don’t have to spend an arm and a leg to get yourself a nice pair of binoculars from a reputable manufacturer.
 While it is possible to spend upwards of a thousand dollars on a pair of binoculars, you can easily get something for much less.